Talcum Powder Lawsuits

 Latest Talcum Powder Lawsuit Updates

-Johnson & Johnson faced 58,201 pending talcum powder lawsuits in multidistrict litigation in December 2024.
-MDL 2738 is before Judge Michael A. Shipp in U.S. District Court for the District of New Jersey.
+Johnson & Johnson faces 58,206 pending talcum powder lawsuits in multidistrict litigation (MDL) as of March 2025.
+MDL-2738 is before Judge Michael A. Shipp in the U.S. District Court for the District of New Jersey.

-September 2024: On Sep.
-20, Johnson & Johnson subsidiary Red River Talc filed for bankruptcy in Texas court, which is a necessary step to finalize the approximately $8 billion talc settlement.
+September 2024: On September 20, Johnson & Johnson subsidiary Red River Talc filed for bankruptcy in Texas court, a necessary step to finalize the approximately $8 billion talc settlement.
 J&J said the settlement has the support of 83% of plaintiffs.
-Judge Christopher Lopez ordered an automatic stay on talc litigation after the bankruptcy case was filed.

-Johnson & Johnson planned to add an additional $1.1 billion to its settlement proposal in early September.
-Reuters reported that J&J had also reached an agreement with a plaintiffs’ lawyer representing 12,000 clients to recommend the plan.
+Johnson & Johnson added $1.1 billion to its settlement proposal in early September.
+Reuters reported that J&J had reached an agreement with a lawyer representing 12,000 clients in these cases.
+This lawyer now recommends plaintiffs accept the settlement. -

 July 2024: Despite objections from the plaintiffs, a federal judge has approved J&J's $6.48 billion, 25-year lawsuit settlement plan to move forward.
 This plan aims to resolve thousands of talcum powder cancer lawsuits through a subsidiary's bankruptcy.
 Critics have noted that two previous attempts to address the matter through bankruptcy were unsuccessful, and they argue that the proposed settlement does not provide fair compensation to the plaintiffs.

-In other news this month, Also this month, Dr. Jacqueline Moline, a scientist who wrote an influential paper on the link between asbestos contaminated talc and cancer, defeated a J&J lawsuits against her that claimed she was guilty of fraud and libel through her 2020 research paper on talc and cancer.
-The judge found J&J's lawsuit presented no evidence to prove its case.
+In other news this month, Dr. Jacqueline Moline won a lawsuit J&J filed against her.
+Moline is a scientist who wrote an influential paper connecting asbestos-contaminated talc to cancer.
+The lawsuit accused her of fraud and libel related to her 2020 research paper on talc and cancer.
+However, the judge found that J&J presented no evidence to prove its claims.

 At the beginning of July, the World Health Organization's International Agency for Research on Cancer reclassified talc from a "possible carcinogen" to a "probable carcinogen" after reviewing current scientific literature, including evidence of increased ovarian cancer risk in women who used talcum powder in the genital area.

-- August 2023: Bankruptcy Court Judge Michael Kaplan rejected Johnson & Johnson subsidiary LTL Management LLC’s second attempt at bankruptcy.
-The judge ruled that there was no basis for the company to claim bankruptcy protection given the immense funds at its disposal.
+- July 2023: Bankruptcy Court Judge Michael Kaplan rejected Johnson & Johnson subsidiary LTL Management LLC’s second attempt at bankruptcy.
+The judge ruled that there was no basis for the company to claim bankruptcy protection, given the immense funds at its disposal.

 - April 2023: LTL refiled for bankruptcy protection again after the Third Circuit Court of Appeals nullified its original plan.
-J&J offered an $8.9 billion talcum powder settlement in an effort to again create a bankruptcy trust.
+J&J offered an $8.9 billion talcum powder settlement to create a bankruptcy trust again.

 - March 2023: The U.S. Court of Appeals didn’t allow LTL’s request to stay a bankruptcy ruling.

-- January 2023: The U.S. Court of Appeals for the Third Circuit issued a ruling that temporarily prevented J&J from exploiting bankruptcy law to resolve talcum powder cases.
+- January 2023: The U.S. Court of Appeals for the Third Circuit issued a temporary ruling that prevents J&J from exploiting bankruptcy law to resolve talcum powder cases.

 - October 2021: J&J created the subsidiary LTL Management LLC and transferred its talcum powder liability to this company.
 LTL then filed for bankruptcy — a move infamously known as the “Texas two-step.”

-- June 2021: The U.S. Supreme Court declined to hear J&J’s request to overturn a $2.1 billion verdict.
-The verdict originally came from a Missouri jury who ruled in favor of 22 women who claimed J&J’s talcum powder led them to develop ovarian cancer.
+- June 2021: The U.S. Supreme Court declined to hear J&J’s request to overturn a $2.11 billion verdict.
+The verdict initially came from a Missouri jury that ruled in favor of 22 women who claimed J&J’s talcum powder led them to develop ovarian cancer.

 - April 2018: A jury in New Jersey awarded $117 million to mesothelioma plaintiff Stephen Lanzo III.